What is happiness?

 In the past, I used to think that happiness was something that was far away.

-I was thinking it was something to chase and chase, and then grab the great happiness in the distance with my own hands.
+I thought I was supposed to chase and chase happiness, and then grab the great happiness in the distance with my own hands.

-Happiness was not far away, but was actually closest to me.
+Happiness was not far away, but in fact, it was closest to me.

 Happiness was in my heart.

-Whether I was happy or not was determined by my own mind, and wealth and fame were not prerequisites for happiness.
+Whether I am happy or not is determined by my heart, and wealth and fame are not prerequisites for happiness.

-Like the elderly people mentioned above, even if you are not wealthy, as long as you feel happy, you are happy.
+Like the elderly people I mentioned earlier, even if they are not wealthy, as long as they feel happy, they are happy.

-Our family was not wealthy, but every little scene of our daily life, every happy moment was captured in the album, and I strongly realized again that happiness is not something big and far away.
+My family was not wealthy, but the small scenes of daily life and every happy moment were captured in the albums, and as I cried, I strongly and strongly felt that happiness is not something special or something far away.